python/typing/docs/spec/literal.rst

         if s == "bar":
             reveal_type(s)  # => Literal["bar"]

-Such a refined type in the if-block is also compatible with ``LiteralString`` because its type is ``Literal["bar"]``.
+Such a refined type in the if-block is also assignable to ``LiteralString`` because its type is ``Literal["bar"]``.